Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Transforming

 More tractable than studying $P_{N,s}(T) $ directly is to study its characteristic function (Fourier transform), $\hat{P}_{N,s}(t)$ say, specified by

+where the average is with respect to the PDF (\ref{1.7}) with $s_+ = s_- = s$.
+In fact it is advantageous to generalise (\ref{1.7c}) so that the average is with respect to the nonsymmetric Cauchy weight (\ref{1.7}) with $s_+, s_-$ independent and thus to consider

-In the case $\beta = 2$ we have the transformation formula (\ref{1.5}) due to Winn \cite{Wi12}.
-We seek a $\beta$-generalisation.
-For this purpose, use will be made of the theory of hypergeometric functions based on Jack polynomials; see \cite[Ch.~12\&13]{Fo10}.
+Our immediate aim is to extend to the general $\beta > 0$ case the $\beta = 2$ transformation formula (\ref{1.4b}) due to Winn \cite{Wi12}, involving hypergeometric functions based on Jack polynomials; for an account of the latter see \cite[Ch.~12\&13]{Fo10}.

-Such hypergeometric functions are functions of several variables, $\{x_j \}_{j=1}^m$ say, as well as a parameter $\alpha$ not present in the classical case $m=1$.
-However, when $m=1$ there is no dependence on $\alpha$ and the hypergeometric functions based on Jack polynomials reduce to the corresponding classical hypergeometric functions.
+Such hypergeometric functions are functions of several variables, $\{x_j \}_{j=1}^m$ say, as well as a parameter $\alpha$.
 They can be defined by the series

 In this expression the sum is over all partitions $\kappa_1 \ge \kappa_2 \ge \cdots \ge \kappa_m \ge 0$.
 Conventionally this sum is performed in order of increasing $|\kappa| : = \sum_{j=1}^m \kappa_j$.
 The symbol $[u]_\kappa^{(\alpha)}$ denotes the generalised Pochhammer symbol, and is defined by